jinayshah7/jinayshah7.github.io/_posts/2020-11-22-problem-with-dsml.markdown

 Specialized MLEs are good at tuning models and making them work.
 The important thing is, ML isn’t about tuning models anymore.
 The MLEs who do have a serious job are training the models and serving them through APIs.
 A regular MLE is more focused on trying to glue different tools together and make an application work.

+A big portion of most ML job requirements ask for knowledge of data engineering and software engineering tools.
+Pure ML is just icing on the cake for these teams.

 ### Hand Wavy Development and Too Much Math